 Spread the meat out on a board and grate 2 to 3 tablespoons of onion into it¿use a fairly fine grater so you get just the juice and very finely grated raw onion.
 Now mix in about a tablespoon of heavy cream and some freshly ground black pepper, to taste.
 Form into patties¿a 6- to 8-ounce patty for an average serving.

 Using a black iron skillet or your best copper one or your pet aluminum frying pan, Teflon-coated or not (with a Teflon coating you won't need much fat, just a little bit for flavor), and cook the hamburgers in the butter and oil over fairly high heat, giving it 4 to 5 minutes a side, depending on how well done you like it.
 Salt this creamy, oniony, peppery hamburger before serving it on a buttered bun or English muffin, or as a main course with sliced tomatoes and onions or some home-fried potatoes.

-Recipe courtesy Beard on Food, Running Press, 2000
+Recipe courtesy Beard on Food by James Beard, Published by Running Press, 2000